 7. Learn About the NBA’s First Black Player

-On October 31, 1950, Earl Lloyd made his NBA debut as the league’s first African American player.
+On October 31, 1950, Earl Lloyd made his NBA debut as the league’s first African American player to play in game.
 In October 2020, the City voted to re-name the 1000 block of Montgomery St., part of the Parker-Gray neighborhood, “Earl F. Lloyd Way.”
 In spring 2021, his statue was unveiled at the former site of his alma mater, Parker-Gray High School.
 Now the Charles Houston Recreation Center and home to the Alexandria African American Hall of Fame, Parker-Gray High School opened 100 years ago to serve the city’s African American students during segregation, including Earl Lloyd, a class of 1946 graduate.

 8. Honor Alexandria’s Lynching Victims

 Learn the stories and say the names of Alexandria’s lynching victims, Joseph McCoy and Benjamin Thomas, honored with remembrance ceremonies in spring and summer of 2020.
 Permanent markers for their lynching sites near Market Square are in the works from the Alexandria Community Remembrance Project for spring and summer 2021.
 Joseph McCoy is buried at Penny Hill Cemetery and Benjamin Thomas was reinterred to Douglass Cemetery.
 Looking ahead, the City plans to claim Alexandria’s lynching pillar from the National Memorial for Peace and Justice in Montgomery, Alabama.